3 Days in Vienna, City of Dreams

 Belvedere slot is a grandiose Palace in Baroque style that now is home to a treasured art collection.
 At the Belvedere, art lovers can admire the work of famous artists such as Klimt and Schiele.

 As impressive as the Belvedere slot might be, the surrounding gardens of the Belvedere are a work of art on its own.
-To capture that perfect mirrored shot of the Belvedere slot you have to be outside in the Garden.
-There is a big pond placed strategically in front of the building which reflects its grandeur beautifully on windless days.
+To capture that perfect mirrored shot of the Belvedere slot, you have to be outside in the Garden.
+There is a big pond placed strategically in front of the building, which reflects its grandeur beautifully on windless days.

 Lunch

-Take your time to get lunch.
-Getting to know a city/ country is partly getting to know its food.
-Vienna is famous for its Schnitzel and you can find it all over town.
-Personally we are not a fan of breaded food so I must admit we didn’t try it.
-We do love chocolate cake though!
-That’s why we had the iconic Sachertorte for dessert and it did not disappoint!
+We love chocolate cake, though!
+That’s why we had the iconic Sachertorte for dessert, and it did not disappoint!
 It is a must-try dessert when eating in Vienna.
-The Sachertorte is a piece of chocolate cake with some layers of apricot marmalade inbetween.
+The Sachertorte is a piece of chocolate cake with some layers of apricot marmalade in between.
 Njammie.

 Free guided walking tour